 These symptoms can be disabling and even interfere with your daily activities.
 Unfortunately, for some people with pre-existing conditions, their migraine episodes can be much worse.
 This can include patients with iron deficiency.

-Iron deficiency occurs when there isn’t enough iron in your body.
+Iron deficiency occurs when there isn't enough iron in your body.
 Iron helps your body produce red blood cells and hemoglobin, which carry oxygen throughout your body.
-Without enough oxygenated blood, you can experience fatigue, weakness, anemia, low red blood cell count, and other health issues.
-Low iron levels have also been linked to migraine headaches in some individuals, especially in women on their period.
+Without enough oxygenated blood, you can experience fatigue, weakness, anemia, low red blood cell count, and other health issues such as severe headaches.
+But is it really possible?
+Can low iron cause headaches and migraines?
+The short answer is yes.
+Low iron levels have been linked to migraine headaches in some individuals, especially in women on their period.

 There is research showing iron deficiency's association with migraine.
 Another study also shows women who take less iron than the recommended daily allowance.
 Dietary iron intake was inversely associated with severe headaches or migraines in women 20-50.
 Experts believe that reduced oxygen can cause migraine.
 Low iron levels can lead to the brain receiving less oxygen than it needs to function optimally.
 This can lead to the onset of migraine-related headaches.